Konzui/Quixel-Portal/ARCHITECTURE.md

 Each module has a single, well-defined responsibility.
 Communication, operations, and UI are completely isolated.

 ### 2. Abstraction
 The `main.py` module hides communication details from business logic.
-Operations modules don't need to know about Electron IPC.
+Operations modules don't need to know about socket communication.

 ### 3. Dependency Injection
-Functions receive dependencies as parameters rather than using global state (with minimal exceptions for instance ID management).
+Functions receive dependencies as parameters rather than using global state (with minimal exceptions for socket listener management).

 ### 4. Extensibility
 New import types can be added by: